cloudmesh-community/hid-sp18-508/swagger/cloudmesh/profile/README.md

 file before I modified and created my own make file for this assignment

 ## About Service
-Use pymongo as backend, A profile is a general description of a user, which includes uuid, username, context, description, firstname, lastname,publickey and email.
+Use pymongo as backend, profile is a general description of a user, which includes uuid, username, context, description, firstname, lastname,publickey and email.
 The service provide add a whole profile, get all profiles and get one profile by uuid.